-Louisiana Constitution Article II, § 2 and the doctrine of Separation of Powers prohibit a court from issuing a judgment enjoining/mandating the exercise of legislative discretion.
+Louisiana Constitution Article II, § 2 and the doctrine of Separation of Powers prohibits a court from issuing a judgment enjoining/mandating the exercise of legislative discretion.
 Although a court has authority to interpret and declare the law, the judicial branch has no authority to prohibit or require the legislature from enacting legislation or carrying out its constitutional decision-making authority.

-In seeking a declaration and an injunction to prevent the use of 2011 congressional election districts for the 2022 congressional elections plaintiffs ask the court to enjoin acts that are prohibited by constitution and statute so that any order by the Court would have no practical effect and would change nothing such that the action is moot upon its inception.
+The action seeking a declaration and injunction to prevent the use of 2011 congressional election districts for the 2022 congressional elections petitions to enjoin acts that are prohibited by constitution and statute so that any order by the Court would have no practical effect and change nothing such that the action is most upon its inception.